4-DS/sinaraml/README.md

 # Quick Start
 Commands start with the keyword sinara (similar to git, docker, kubectl)<br>
-If a command call is made without a mandatory parameter, help is displayed on the available parameters and methods of calling the command, for example:
+If a command call is made without a mandatory parameter, help is displayed on the available parameters and methods of calling the command, for example
+SinaraML server for personal use on desktop
 ```
 sinara server create
 ```